C7CA769C-43AD-4E29-8966-F4A60E35B43D.jpeg

 Visiting Bible School Students' Homes.
 1984

-The Kenyan people have a saying about light skinned people. ”Those people have no color, they are born without skin”.
+The Kenyan people have a saying about light-skinned people.
+“Those people have no color, they are born without skin”.
 Their flesh is white and covered with dark skin, so they think our skin is missing.
 We visited a tribe of people deep into western Kenya.
 The children were so afraid of us.
 Our skin was frightening to them and many young children cried when they saw us.
 The older children wanted to feel the skin and hair of our children.

 We learned so much about the country and the people on this adventure.
-Also, our students felt really encouraged.
+Also, our students felt encouraged.
 We had worship sessions with each group in their mother tongue.
 My husband did a short simple scripture teaching.
 Our student translated into their tribal language.
 This was a memorable experience for all four of us.

 Philemon 1:7 says that our love to people gives them joy and encouragement and refreshes the hearts of the saints.